 Shedding and baldness are conditions commonly experienced by both women and men.
 They may be brought on by a range of factors.
-Diffuse thinning is no different.
+Diffuse thinning is no different for thin hair loss.

 What Is Diffuse Thinning?